godunko/adawebpack/README.md

 # AdaWebPack
-Ada WASM Runtime and Bindngs for Web API
+Ada WASM Runtime and Bindings for Web API

 ## How to build